 When the body is worked hard, the muscles and connective tissue can develop small impingements, micro-tears, and strains.
 Skeletal structural misalignments occur.
 These subtle conditions affect performance and often lead to more serious injury.
 And, they generally are not detectable by imaging procedures.

 A physician trained in Osteopathic Manipulative Medicine is able to palpitate the tissue, locating conditions that prevent optimal physical function.
 Treatment of these physical restrictions allows the body to move more freely with greater range of motion in the joints.
 Optimal function of the body allows an athlete to achieve their highest level of performance.

 Osteopathic Medicine focuses on the whole person—the total relationship of the body’s nerves, muscles, bones and organs, and the interrelationship of structure and function.
 This unique philosophy creates a natural approach to enhancement of athletic performance.

 If an injury does occur, fast, effective healing is the primary objective.
-Many professional athletes are using Cellular Regenerative Medicine to maximize their performance and heal quickly.
+Many professional athletes are using Stem Cell Therapy and Platelet Rich Plasma (PRP) to maximize their performance and heal quickly.

 Common conditions of Sports Medicine include

 - Dislocated shoulder